Brandeis Study Abroad Account

-Summer Courses Taken at a University in the U.S.A.
+Summer Courses Taken at a University in the United States

-If you would like to get Brandeis credit for summer study at an American university or program here in the United States, you should fill out the Petition for Non-Brandeis Summer School Transfer Credit (Form TC02) from the Office of the Registrar.
+If you would like to get Brandeis credit for summer study at an American university or program here in the United States, you should speak with the Office of the Registrar.

 Course Approval Guidelines